Aymen1001/IMDB-scraper/README.md

 <br>
 install scrapy in the terminal/cmd: <h3>pip install scrapy</h3>
 <br>
-enter the filtering parameters in the parameters.py file
+enter the searching parameters in the parameters.py file
 <br>
 excute the command in the terminal/cmd :
 <h3>cd scraper/imdb</h3>